gardener/gardener/docs/usage/shoot_autoscaling.md

 * `.spec.kubernetes.clusterAutoscaler.ignoreTaints` specifies a list of taint keys to ignore in node templates when considering to scale a node group (default: `nil`).
 * `.spec.kubernetes.clusterAutoscaler.newPodScaleupDelay` specifies how long CA should ignore newly created pods before they have to be considered for scale-up.
 * `.spec.kubernetes.clusterAutoscaler.maxEmptyBulkDelete` specifies the maximum number of empty nodes that can be deleted at the same time (default: 10).

+The following flags allow some `cluster-autoscaler` flags to be set per worker pool.
+They are specified along with the worker and override any general value such as those specified in the flags above
+> Only some `cluster-autoscaler` flags can be configured per worker pool, and is limited by NodeGroupAutoscalingOptions of the upstream community Kubernetes repository.
+This list can be found [here](https://github.com/gardener/autoscaler/blob/machine-controller-manager-provider/cluster-autoscaler/config/autoscaling_options.go#L37-L55).
+* `.spec.provider.workers[].clusterAutoscaler.scaleDownUtilizationThreshold` defines the threshold under which a node is being removed
+* `.spec.provider.workers[].clusterAutoscaler.scaleDownGpuUtilizationThreshold` defines the threshold for gpu resources under which a node is being removed
+* `.spec.provider.workers[].clusterAutoscaler.scaleDownUnneededTime` defines how long a node should be unneeded before it is eligible for scale down
+* `.spec.provider.workers[].clusterAutoscaler.scaleDownUnreadyTime` defines how long an unready node should be unneeded before it is eligible for scale down.
+* `.spec.provider.workers[].clusterAutoscaler.maxNodeProvisionTime` defines how long cluster autoscaler should wait for a node to be provisioned.

 ## Vertical Pod Auto-Scaling